Energy Exchange Austria

-EXAA Energy Exchange Austria AG is an electronic marketplace for energy trading in Austria, Germany, the Netherlands, France and Belgium.
+EXAA Abwicklungsstelle für Energieprodukte AG is an electronic marketplace for energy trading in Austria, Germany, the Netherlands, France and Belgium.
 As the Austrian Energy Exchange, it is active in the Austrian APG control area as well as in all four German control areas (Amprion, TenneT, TransnetBW, 50Hertz).
-In June 2024, EXAA expanded to the Netherlands.
-In September 2025, EXAA expanded to France and Belgium.
+In 2024, EXAA expanded to the Netherlands, followed by France and Belgium in 2025.
 In 2012, EXAA was the first European exchange to introduce trading in green electricity under the name "EXAA Green Power".

-Since 2021, EXAA has been in close cooperation with Central Counterparty Austria (CCP.A), which has since taken over the clearing of financial transactions as well as EXAAs collateral and risk management.
+Since 2021, EXAA has been in close cooperation with Central Counterparty Austria (CCPA), which has since taken over the clearing of financial transactions as well as EXAAs collateral and risk management.

 History

 EXAA was officially founded on June 8, 2001.
 The complete liberalization of the Austrian electricity market on October 1, 2001 created the legal framework for the establishment of an electricity exchange.
 Spot trading at EXAA began on March 21, 2002 for individual hours in the APG control area, with a total of twelve market participants.
-EXAA spot trading now comprises around 65 electricity trading companies from 11 countries, whereby the non-Austrian share of companies currently dominates.
+EXAA spot trading now comprises around 65 electricity trading companies from more than 10 countries, whereby the non-Austrian share of companies currently dominates.

 The trading areas and -agendas have been continuously expanded: